Book Tickets

 Cunningham Springhouse

-New world exhibit: Map location 38
+America: Map location 38

 Cunningham Springhouse

+Life in America demanded innovation, hard work and self-sufficiency - qualities represented in this humble springhouse.
 Before refrigeration, American settlers had to find clever ways to keep their fruit, meat and dairy products from spoiling.
-The wooden springhouses that were constructed over the family’s spring kept the water clean and the food fresh.
+The wooden springhouses that were constructed over a spring kept the water clean and the food fresh.
+The logs are notched to fit snugly with each other, with a mixture of clay, straw, stones and animal hair forced into the gaps.

 This springhouse was part of a farmstead near Bakerstown in West Deer Township, Allegheny County, Pennsylvania.
-It belonged to Abraham and Nancy Glasgow Cunningham who emigrated from Ireland and arrived in West Deer Township in 1810 where they purchased 200 acres of land.
+It belonged to Abraham and Nancy Glasgow Cunningham who emigrated from Ireland and arrived in West Deer Township in 1810, where they purchased 200 acres of land.

 The Cunningham farmstead centred on a red brick farmhouse built about 1840 using bricks made by the family.
 They also cut wood to make farm buildings.
 These include a barn built in 1890, a large chicken coop, two springhouses and several wood outbuildings.

-This one-and-half story springhouse is made from poplar, pine and oak hand-hewn logs.
+The one-and-half story springhouse is made from poplar, pine and oak hand-hewn logs.
 The logs are steeple notched with chinking of clay, straw, stones, and animal hair.
 A spring flowed through the house to keep it cool.

 The loft walls consist of pine board-and-batten covered with whitewash.
 Here, cream was churned into butter and stored in the basement troughs.
 From the loft, a painted blue wood door opened onto a farm lane that connected the barn and farmhouse.